 Abstract

 Clostridioides difficile infection has become more common and severe in the last few decades.
 Patient age, white blood cell count, creatinine levels as well as C. difficile ribotype and the presence of toxin genes have been associated with disease severity.
 However, models based on those data to identify patients with CDI that will develop severe disease have not been robust enough to be broadly applied.
 These models are input from our understanding of C. difficile interactions with the gut environment.
 The gut bacteria are a key determinant in C. difficile infection.
 CDI is dependent on perturbations in the bacterial community in order to colonize the gut.
 The gut microbiota also impairs C. difficile colonization through bile acid metabolism, nutrient consumption and bacteriocin production.
 However, it is unclear if the gut bacteria affect the disease severity resulting from that colonization.
 Here we have shown gut bacterial communities contribute to disease severity variation.
 We created diverse gut communities by colonizing germ-free mice with human fecal communities.
-They were then infected with C. difficile which resulted in differed disease severities.
+The mice were then infected with C. difficile which resulted in differed disease severities.
 The severity grouped by the human fecal community they received.
 Generally, facultative anaerobes with pathogenic potential, such as Escherichia, Helicobacter and Klebsiella, were associated with more severe disease.
 Bacterial groups associated with dietary fiber degradation, such as Coprobacillus, were associated with reduced disease severity.
 Lastly, we showed communities that resulted in either low or high histopathologic scores or severe disease had the same outcome when infected with a different C. difficile isolate.

 Importance

-Clostridioides difficile infection (CDI) causes a range of disease from asymptomatic to mild diarrhea to severe outcomes of recurrent infections and even death.
+Clostridioides difficile infection (CDI) causes a range of disease from asymptomatic to mild diarrhea to severe outcomes such as recurrent infections and even death.
 Models that predict severity and treatment decisions are based on clinical factors and C. difficile capabilities.
 But currently the gut microbiome, the primary protector against CDI, has not been accounted for its effect on CDI disease severity.
 We demonstrated variation in the microbiome of mice colonized with human feces was sufficient to result in a range of disease severities.
 Our results show groups of bacteria contribute to the development of disease in C. difficile infections.
 Gut bacterial community data from patients with CDI could improve our ability to identify patients more at risk for severe disease and improve interventions which treat the gut bacteria to reduce host damage.

 Introduction